advance100/doc_webpack/what-is-webpack.md

 ## Why another module bundler?

-Existing module bundlers are not well suited for big projects (big single page application).
+Existing module bundlers are not well suited for big projects (big single page applications).
 The most pressing reason for developing another module bundler was [[Code Splitting]] and that static assets should fit seamlessly together through modularization.

 I tried to extend existing module bundlers, but it wasn't possible to achieve all goals.